Saturday, 12 September 2015

 The landscape became hillier as the route headed south towards the coast.
 Much of the land in the country’s southwest is covered by the Cardamom Mountains, and one needs to cross these mountains to reach Thailand.

-Upon arriving in Veal Rinh, I did not want to travel an additional 50 kilometres to Sihanoukville to check out the diving, so I opted to stay at a conveniently situated guesthouse.
+Upon arriving in Veal Rinh, I was too lazy to bike an additional 50 kilometres to Sihanoukville to check out the diving, so I opted to stay at a conveniently situated guesthouse.

 Monday, 4 May 2015